cilium/cilium/Documentation/cmdref/cilium-operator-alibabacloud_hive_dot-graph.md

       --operator-pprof                                       Enable serving pprof debugging API
-      --operator-pprof-address string                        Address that pprof listens on (default "localhost") --operator-pprof-port uint16                           Port that pprof listens on (default 6061) --skip-crd-creation                                    When true, Kubernetes Custom Resource Definitions will not be created
+      --operator-pprof-address string                        Address that pprof listens on (default "localhost") --operator-pprof-port uint16                           Port that pprof listens on (default 6061) --policy-controller-max-retries int                    Maximum number of retries for a policy update in the controller (default 10)
+      --policy-secrets-namespace string                      Namespace where TLS secrets are stored which are used in CNP rules (default "cilium-secrets")
+      --skip-crd-creation                                    When true, Kubernetes Custom Resource Definitions will not be created
 ```